watson/elastic-smart-home-ingest/README.md

 - `--yes` / `-y`: Don't query for already configured options
 - `--poll`: Continuously poll for new data

-By default, running `elastic-smart-home-ingest` will igenst all historical data and exist once it's done indexing.
+By default, running `elastic-smart-home-ingest` will ingest all historical data and exist once it's done indexing.
 You can re-run this command at any time and it will only ingest new data not already ingested.
 If you enable polling mode (`--poll`), the tool will not exist, but will instead continuously poll for new data.